-• Before making a negative recommendation regarding a faculty member's tenure decision, the Personnel Committee shall invite the faculty member to meet with the Committee.

-• The Personnel Committee's recommendations on all personnel matters shall be presented to the dean with a clear and concrete explanation, and a copy of this recommendation shall be provided to the faculty member concerned and the faculty member's department chairperson.

-The Personnel Committee and its individual members shall communicate and consult with individual faculty members and with the faculty as a whole regarding personnel practices, procedures, and policies in the College.

-The Personnel Committee may invite any faculty member who is leaving the university to make a written statement (or to meet with the Committee) regarding the College's personnel practices, procedures, and policies.

-Personnel decisions in the College of Education & Human Development shall be based on evidence collected, organized, and presented by faculty members undergoing review, in cooperation with their department chairperson.
-It is the responsibility of each person being reviewed to provide useful information which will facilitate the decision-making process, and it is the responsibility of each person involved in the review process to protect the integrity of the review file (the triptych or other review portfolio).

-At all stages of the review process within the College of Education & Human Development, reviewers shall assess the same body of evidence.

-• Once the review file has been compiled and while it is being reviewed within the department, it is in the custody of the department chairperson, who shall control access to the file.

-Once the review file has been forwarded to the dean via the College Personnel Committee, it is in the custody of the dean, who shall control access to the file while it remains in the College of Education & Human Development.

-Once the review file has been compiled, no additional evidence (as distinct from the recommendation of reviewers or rebuttals by the faculty member undergoing review as provided for in this document) shall be added to the review file unless it is made available to all reviewers.

-• Recommendations of reviewers and any other material added to a candidate's review file shall become part of the file.
-The candidate may examine any material in the file, but the person who has custody of the file shall ensure that the candidate is not informed of the identity of evaluators.
+- 5. The Personnel Committee shall keep discussions and recommendations confidential if they involve individual faculty members; however, the Committee, in session, may in matters of fact finding, elect to seek additional input from faculty and/or administrators not on the Committee. - 6.
+Before making a negative recommendation regarding a faculty member's tenure decision, the Personnel Committee shall invite the faculty member to meet with the Committee. - 7.
+The Personnel Committee's recommendations on all personnel matters shall be presented to the Dean with a clear and concrete explanation, and a copy of this recommendation shall be provided to the faculty member concerned and the faculty member's Department Chairperson. - 8.
+The Personnel Committee and its individual members shall communicate and consult with individual faculty members and with the faculty as a whole regarding personnel practices, procedures, and policies in the College. - 9.
+The Personnel Committee may invite any faculty member who is leaving the University to make a written statement (or to meet with the Committee) regarding the College's personnel practices, procedures, and policies. - 10.
+Personnel decisions in the College shall be based on evidence collected, organized, and presented by faculty members undergoing review, in cooperation with their Department Chairperson.
+It is the responsibility of each person being reviewed to provide useful information which will facilitate the decision-making process, and it is the responsibility of each person involved in the review process to protect the integrity of the review file (the triptych or other review portfolio). - 11.
+At all stages of the review process within the College, reviewers shall assess the same body of evidence. - 12.
+Once the review file has been compiled and while it is being reviewed within the department, it is in the custody of the Department Chairperson or the designated representative of the department personnel committee, who shall manage access to the file. - 13.
+Once the review file has been forwarded to the Dean, it shall remain in the custody of the Dean, who shall manage access to the file while it remains in the College. - 14.
+Once the review file has been compiled, no additional evidence (as distinct from the recommendation of reviewers or rebuttals by the faculty member undergoing review as provided for in this document) shall be added to the review file unless it is made available to all reviewers or reviewing bodies. - 15.
+Recommendations of reviewers and any other material added to a candidate's review file shall become part of the file.
+The candidate may examine any material in the file, but the person who has custody of the file shall ensure that the candidate is not informed of the identity of external evaluators. - 16.
 The faculty member undergoing review shall be informed in writing of any evidence or charge of misconduct that has been included in the review file and shall have the opportunity to respond in writing to such evidence or charge.
-The faculty member's written response or a written statement that the faculty member has declined to respond shall be included in the review file and shall be made available to all reviewers.

-Faculty members undergoing review may appeal decisions of the dean in accordance with procedures established in The Redbook.
+The faculty member's written response or a written statement that the faculty member has declined to respond shall be included in the review file and shall be made available to all reviewers. - 17.
+Faculty members undergoing review may appeal decisions of the Dean in accordance with procedures established in The Redbook.